What Is Configuration Management? How to Prevent Hardware and Software Configuration Issues

 Configuration management is important to maintain stability and reduce risk.
-Especially in semiconductor development, when you need to have control over hardware configuration management AND software configuration management.
+Especially in semiconductor development, when you need to have control over hardware configuration management and software configuration management.

 Continue reading or jump to the section that interests you most: